Ravishankar Shukla: Provincial elections and aftermath

-Pandit Shukla was a great administrator.
-He was one of the first nationalist leaders to realise the sufferings of the people in the states ruled by Indian Princes.
-In July 1946, Pandit Shukla pointedly observed that no princely state could prevail militarily against the army of independent India.
-Sardar Patel was overwhelmed to see smooth merger of princely states with the Indian Union in CP & Berar.
-During his Chief Ministership there was an all round development of Madhya Pradesh.

-The introduction of various schemes, establishment of industries, commissioning of Bhilai Steel Plant and starting of many universities were among the great achievements.
-The state of Madhya Pradesh remained fully peaceful during his tenure.
-Shuklaji had played the leading role in the merger of states, particularly the merger of Hyderabad into the Union which Vallabhbhai Patel appreciated whole heartedly.
-In spite of being very religious minded, he was very liberal to other religions.
-He laid special emphasis on the upliftment of women.
-He was a staunch opponent of illiteracy, purdah and dowry system.

 Personal life

 He died on 31 December 1956, at the age of 79 at New Delhi and was survived by his wife, six sons (Pt.
 Ambika Charan Shukla, Pt.
 Bhagwati Charan Shukla, Pt.
 Ishwari Charan Shukla, Pt.
 Girija Charan Shukla, Pt.
 Shyama Charan Shukla and Pt.
 Vidya Charan Shukla) and three daughters.
 Pandit Shukla dominated the Indian political scene, not only before the ten years of his premier and chief ministership, but for decades after his death.